gothgirllover67/recolovetr/README.md

 | Story DLC script (4 routes: Uchima, Mana, Yuina, Isuzu) | ~100% but rough |
 | Story DLC Table.cpk (event/item titles) | **not translated** ~250 rows across 4 DLC |

-The few rows/strings left in Japanese in the base game are deliberate: junk records the extractor picks up alongside real text, a name-entry placeholder, and one string whose on-screen slot is too small for any English word to fit.

 ## Two ways to install

 - **Just want to play?** Use `tools/player/`, it patches your own game files